Elevenlabs AudioNative Player

 HOW TO USE REMARKETING

-In order to start populating your audience lists and thus be able to take advantage of remarketing capabilities, you will need to implement a tag on your site whose purpose is to save a cookie on the user’s browser.
+To start populating your audience lists and thus be able to take advantage of remarketing capabilities, you will need to implement a tag on your site whose purpose is to save a cookie on the user’s browser.
 You can do this in a variety of ways:

-- Using the available plugins on your site.
+2. Use the available plugins on your site.

 WHAT TYPE OF REMARKETING TO CHOOSE